mF2C/SlaManagement/README.md

 * `clear_on_boot` (default: `false`).
 Sets if the database is cleared on startup (useful for tests).

+*MF2C settings*

+* `policies` (default: `https://localhost:46050/api`).
+Sets the location of the Policies component.
+* `isleader` (default: "").
+If not empty, this setting, interpreted as a boolean, is used to check if the SLALite is running on a leader or not.

 #### Env vars  ####

 Every file setting can be overriden with the use of environment variables.